 It’s important to have plans in place for retirement.
 The age at which you can claim the State Pension is increasing, and it might not be enough to fund the lifestyle you want when you retire.

 People save for retirement in many different ways – through ISAs, bank or building society savings accounts, or by buying property to rent out.
 The most common and most appropriate way for many is through a pension.

 Pension plans have a number of advantages over other ways to save for retirement:

 - Pensions are a very tax efficient way to save, thanks to the current tax relief on contributions.
 Basic rate taxpayers under the age of 75 get 20% tax relief on contributions subject to the higher of your earned income or up to the annual allowance.
 For every £80 you contribute into a pension, you’ll automatically see £100 go into your pension pot.

 The importance of starting early

-The sooner you start saving for your retirement, the more you can expect to have to live on in later life.
+The sooner you start saving for your retirement, the more you could have to live on in later life.